Lucas Johnson: 2020–2021

 Lucas returns to Walford after being released from prison on Christmas Day 2020, having reunited with his daughter Chelsea (now Zaraah Abrahams).
 Denise takes her son Raymond Dawkins to a Christmas service where Lucas is a speaker.
 Denise and Raymond leave once she realizes who he is, but Lucas follows them outside.
 He attempts to explain, but Denise makes it clear she is not interested.
 She is surprised to see Chelsea with Lucas, and urges her to return to Walford with her but she refuses.
 Patrick then finds Lucas and warns him off.
-Patrick visits Phil and requests him to scare Lucas away.
+Patrick visits Raymond's father Phil Mitchell (Steve McFadden) and requests him to scare Lucas away.
 Phil meets him in a restaurant and threatens him to never return to Walford.
 When Lucas and Chelsea are leaving the restaurant, Lucas gets beaten up by thugs.
 A week later, Lucas returns to the square and starts stalking Denise as he watches her with her boyfriend Jack Branning (Scott Maslen).
 The following day, Denise finds out what Patrick and Phil did and decides to move in with Jack.
 When Patrick is alone in the house, Lucas turns up to confront him, suspecting him of setting up the attack.
 During a heated argument, Patrick collapses and suffers a stroke.
 Lucas hesitantly calls for an ambulance anonymously to protect himself from being rearrested.
 Denise warns Lucas not to come to the square again or she will call the police.
 Chelsea is later seen taking a phone call from a mystery assailant, where it is revealed that she was behind Lucas's attack.
 Denise later finds out that Phil was not behind the attack and asks to meet Lucas so she can warn him that someone else is out to get him.
 Lucas agrees to stay away from Walford in order to protect Chelsea.
 However, Chelsea later finds Lucas sleeping rough.
 She tries to persuade him to move in with her but Lucas refuses.
 Denise later agrees to meet Lucas again.
 Lucas tries to convince Denise that he is a changed man, revealing that his son Jordan died from a heroin overdose.
 After being persuaded by Patrick and Jack, Denise later agrees to let Jack rent one of his flats in the square out to Lucas.